Vyral/mark-adams/_posts/2019-11-25-what-is-nfm-lending.md

 Today I’m here with Greg Cowart from NFM Lending to help me answer some questions I’ve received lately about mortgage lenders and loan products in the market.
 But first, what’s so special about NFM Lending?

 Greg says, **“What makes NFM Lending different from other mortgage companies is that we’re local**, I’ve been doing mortgages in Richmond for 18 years.
 We focus on the purchase process, so we assist people who are buying homes.
 About 95% of what we do is walking someone through the process of buying a home and all the hurdles that commonly come up.
 So, when people choose us they’re choosing our experience, we work with a team.
-They’re choosing the fact that the team is going to give wonderful service all the way through, and they’re also choosing a smaller mortgage model, which allows for greater control and superior results.
+They’re choosing the fact that the team is going to give wonderful service all the way through, and they’re also choosing a smaller mortgage model, which allows for greater control and superior results."

 “When searching for the right mortgage lender, **when you go with a well-known brand name, you’re also often getting things you don’t want** such as bureaucracy, slowness, excuses, and exessive rules.
 NFM Lending is where a lot of experienced loan officers are going because they allow us to run our branch our way.
 I have the autonomy to create systems, to hire, to market myself, and create an experience that I wouldn’t get if I worked for one of the big brand name banks.”